Dejan Milojević: 2000–01 season: Yugoslav league-cup double and Euroleague debut

-Playing on a squad coached by Miroslav Nikolić that in addition to high-profile newcomers Rakočević and Obradović also featured established holdovers Dejan Tomašević, Milenko Topić, Vladimir Kuzmanović, Dejan Radonjić, and Haris Brkić, new piece Milojević—mostly deployed as Topić's backup at the power forward spot—contributed to Budućnost's domination over the YUBA League competition with a 21–1 regular season record.
+Playing on a squad coached by Miroslav Nikolić that in addition to high-profile newcomers Rakočević and Obradović also featured established holdovers Dejan Tomašević, Milenko Topić, Vladimir Kuzmanović, Dejan Radonjić and Haris Brkić, new piece Milojević—mostly deployed as Topić's backup at the power forward spot—contributed to Budućnost's domination over the YUBA League competition with a 21–1 regular season record.

 The season also saw Milojević make his Euroleague debut in the ULEB version of the competition (without the FIBA-loyal clubs) due to a split between FIBA Europe and ULEB that season.
-Drawn in a round robin group with FC Barcelona, P.A.O.K., and Scaligera Verona along with minnows London Towers and Frankfurt Skyliners, Budućnost started the competition with a 6-2 record through their first 8 games, losing only to the FC Barcelona team (featuring Pau Gasol, Šarūnas Jasikevičius, and Juan Carlos Navarro) twice.
+Drawn in a round robin group with FC Barcelona, P.A.O.K. and Scaligera Verona along with minnows London Towers and Frankfurt Skyliners, Budućnost started the competition with a 6–2 record through their first 8 games, losing only to the FC Barcelona team (featuring Pau Gasol, Šarūnas Jasikevičius and Juan Carlos Navarro) twice.

 By late December 2000, head coach Nikolić was released and in early 2001 replaced by the high-profile decorated coach Bogdan Tanjević who thus returned to Yugoslav club basketball after more than twenty years since leaving the head coaching post at Bosna in 1980.
 The club also added some size under the basket by acquiring center Jerome James with NBA experience from the Sacramento Kings.

 By the end of the Euroelague group stage, Budućnost managed a 7–3 record that was good for the third spot in the group and a Round-of-16 matchup versus powerhouse Real Madrid.
-They had a chance to possibly avoid Real and have a home court advantage in the round-of-16 series had they beaten PAOK away in Thessaloniki, however, that group game ended with an 89-72 PAOK win.
-Led by Saša Đorđević, Alberto Herreros, Erik Meek, Éric Struelens, and Marko Milič, Real easily swept Budućnost 2-games-to-0 in their best-of-three series.
-With Topić out injured for both games, Milojević had 3 points and 8 rebounds in 17 minutes of action in the first game 91-63 blowout in Madrid while adding 4 points in 14 minutes in the second game in Podgorica.
+They had a chance to possibly avoid Real and have a home-court advantage in the round-of-16 series had they beaten PAOK away in Thessaloniki; however, that group game ended with an 89-72 PAOK win.
+Led by Saša Đorđević, Alberto Herreros, Erik Meek, Éric Struelens and Marko Milič, Real easily swept Budućnost 2-games-to-0 in their best-of-three series.
+With Topić out injured for both games, Milojević had 3 points and 8 rebounds in 17 minutes of action in the first game, a 91–63 blowout in Madrid, while adding 4 points in 14 minutes in the second game in Podgorica.
 Over 11 Euroleague games he appeared in throughout the season, Milojević averaged 4.6 points per game and 3.2 rebonds per game in 13.5 minutes per game.

 Budućnost won the Yugoslav Cup at the final tournament in Vršac, with Milojević contributing 9 points in the final versus Partizan.